-Any wetlands that meet the criteria of "waters of the United States" are thereby under the jurisdiction of the USACE and the United States Environmental Protection Agency (EPA) pursuant to Section 404 of the federal Clean Water Act (CWA).
-The definition developed by USACE considers those areas which "...are inundated or saturated by surface or ground water at a frequency and duration to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions" as wetlands.
+Wetlands that meet the criteria of "waters of the United States" are managed under the jurisdiction of the USACE and the United States Environmental Protection Agency (EPA) pursuant to Section 404 of the federal Clean Water Act (CWA).
+The definition developed by the USACE considers those areas which "...are inundated or saturated by surface or ground water at a frequency and duration to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions" as wetlands.
 Under the USACE definition, all three of the following conditions must be present (CWIS 1998):

 - a dominance of wetland plants

-- hydric soils (low oxygen concentrations in the upper layers during the growing season)
+- hydric soils, those soils that are sufficiently wet in the upper part to develop anaerobic conditions during the growing season

-- wetlands hydrology
+- wetland hydrology